decaporg/decap-cms/website/content/docs/custom-widgets.md

 ### [](https://github.com/netlify/netlify-cms-widget-starter#development)Development

-To run a copy of Netlify CMS with your widget for development, use the start script:
+To run a copy of Decap CMS with your widget for development, use the start script:

 ```javascript
 npm start